-Standard Level Exploring Music in Context 30% Students research and present varied m
+Higher Level Exploring Music in Context 20%

-Students research and present varied musical examples from different styles as written work,
+Students research and present varied musical examples from different styles as written work, performed adaptations and compositions.
+Areas of inquiry include protest music and classical instrumental music.

 Experimenting with Music 20%

 Students perform and compose in a variety of genres and write a short, written report.
 Areas of inquiry include music technology, music for film and musical theatre.